matthew-kissinger/ai-generated-minigames/README.md

 AI-Generated Games

-A collection of games I made quickly with AI.
+A collection of games I made quickly with AI (one to a few prompts)

 Game Links: